nishimura5/timeline_kun/README.md

 ## Timeline CSV File Format

+[A JSON schema is provided](schemas/timeline_kun_csv.schema.json?raw=1) under the assumption that CSV files may be generated using LLMs.

 The timeline CSV file uses the following columns:

 - **title**: The name of the event displayed on the timer screen (duplicate names are allowed)